North Sea: Coasts

 The eastern and western coasts of the North Sea are jagged, formed by glaciers during the ice ages.
 The coastlines along the southernmost part are covered with the remains of deposited glacial sediment.
-The Norwegian mountains plunge into the sea creating deep fjords and archipelagos.
+The Norwegian mountains plunge into the sea, creating deep fjords and archipelagos.
 South of Stavanger, the coast softens, the islands become fewer.
 The eastern Scottish coast is similar, though less severe than Norway.
-From north east of England, the cliffs become lower and are composed of less resistant moraine, which erodes more easily, so that the coasts have more rounded contours.
+Moving south from the north-east of England, the cliffs become lower and are composed of less resistant moraine, which erodes more easily, so that the coasts have more rounded contours.
 In the Netherlands, Belgium and in East Anglia the littoral is low and marshy.
 The east coast and south-east of the North Sea (Wadden Sea) have coastlines that are mainly sandy and straight owing to longshore drift, particularly along Belgium and Denmark.

 Coastal management

 The Afsluitdijk (Closure-dike) is a major dam in the Netherlands.

 The southern coastal areas were originally flood plains and swampy land.
 In areas especially vulnerable to storm surges, people settled behind elevated levees and on natural areas of high ground such as spits and geestland.
 As early as 500 BC, people were constructing artificial dwelling hills higher than the prevailing flood levels.
 It was only around the beginning of the High Middle Ages, in 1200 AD, that inhabitants began to connect single ring dikes into a dike line along the entire coast, thereby turning amphibious regions between the land and the sea into permanent solid ground.

 The modern form of the dikes supplemented by overflow and lateral diversion channels, began to appear in the 17th and 18th centuries, built in the Netherlands.
 The North Sea Floods of 1953 and 1962 were the impetus for further raising of the dikes as well as the shortening of the coast line so as to present as little surface area as possible to the punishment of the sea and the storms.
 Currently, 27% of the Netherlands is below sea level protected by dikes, dunes, and beach flats.

 Coastal management today consists of several levels.
 The dike slope reduces the energy of the incoming sea, so that the dike itself does not receive the full impact.
 Dikes that lie directly on the sea are especially reinforced.
 The dikes have, over the years, been repeatedly raised, sometimes up to 9 m and have been made flatter to better reduce wave erosion.
 Where the dunes are sufficient to protect the land behind them from the sea, these dunes are planted with beach grass (Ammophila arenaria) to protect them from erosion by wind, water, and foot traffic.